 We’ve covered this in more detail further down the page.
 For now, let’s start by looking at how a diamond’s price is calculated based on its carat weight, color, clarity and other factors.

-Diamonds are all priced per carat.
-Lets say a 0.50 carat diamond has a price of $1400 per carat.
+As we mentioned above, diamonds are all priced per carat.
+Let’s say a 0.50 carat diamond has a price of $1400 per carat.
 That diamond’s price for the stone would be $1400 * 0.50, or $700.
 Or, let’s say that a 1 carat diamond has a price of $4,100 per carat.
 This one is easy to calculate — since the diamond is 1 carat, the price for the stone is exactly the same — $4,100.

 Diamond prices per carat increase as you jump up to higher weight categories.
 In short, the higher the diamond’s carat weight, the higher the total amount you’ll need to pay per carat to purchase the diamond.

 Therefore, diamond prices increase exponentially with weight, since their prices increase both due to the increased weight and due to the higher price per carat for the increased weight category.